 How music streaming works

 Because the raw files are compressed for transmission, some argue that music streaming is lower quality than other formats like CDs, vinyl records, or even digital downloads.
 This is broadly true.
 Spotify’s default streaming quality is 160 kbps.
-A regular mp3 is normally 320 kbps (the same as Spotify’s optional ‘high quality streaming’ setting).
+A regular MP3 file is normally 320 kbps (the same as Spotify’s optional “high quality streaming” setting).
 CDs are usually 1,411 kbps.

 The success of music streaming has proven that listeners do not necessarily prize quality over quantity and convenience.
 The sheer number of songs available, and the ease of finding and listening to them is the real appeal.
-And it’s become so popular that the whole industry has had to have a rethink.
+And it’s become so popular, that the whole industry has had to reorganise around it: in 2019, streaming numbers topped a trillion for the first time in history, and in March, it was estimated that 80% of revenue from recorded music was generated by streaming.

 How streaming has impacted artists